Green's function representations for Marchenko imaging without up/down decomposition: Acoustic Green's function representations

 This is the main result of this paper.
-We discuss a number of aspects of this representation. \begin{itemize} \item Equation (\ref{eq56b}) has the same form as equation (13) in \citet{Wapenaar2014GEO}, with $f_2$ in that paper replaced by $\f$.
-Using $\partialB \f(\bx,\bxB,\omega)=-\partial_3 \f(\bx,\bxB,\omega)$ for $x_3=\xR$ (i.e., at the boundary of the homogeneous upper half-space), equation (\ref{eqfoc2}) can be written as
+We discuss a number of aspects of this representation. \begin{itemize} \item Equation (\ref{eq56b}) has the same form as equation (13) in \citet{Wapenaar2014GEO}, with $f_2$ in that paper replaced by $f$.
+Using $\partial_{3,R} f({\bf x},{\bf x}_R,\omega)=-\partial_3 f({\bf x},{\bf x}_R,\omega)$ for $x_3=x_{3,R}$ (i.e., at the boundary of the homogeneous upper half-space), equation (\ref{eqfoc2}) can be written as

-This is the same focusing condition as that for $f_2(\bx,\bxB,\omega)$.
-The only difference between $\f$ and $f_2$ is the medium in which these focusing functions are defined.
+This is the same focusing condition as was defined for $f_2({\bf x},{\bf x}_R,\omega)$.
+An important difference between $f$ and $f_2$ is the medium in which these focusing functions are defined.
 Focusing function $f_2$ is defined in a truncated version of the actual medium, where the medium below some depth level is replaced by a homogeneous medium.
 It is assumed that up/down decomposition is possible at the truncation level.
-On the other hand, focusing function $\f$ in equation (\ref{eq56b}) is defined in the actual medium (similar as $\F$ in Figure \ref{Figure1}).
-In a horizontally layered medium the functions $\f$ and $f_2$ are identical.
+On the other hand, focusing function $f$ in equation (\ref{eq56b}) is defined in the actual medium (similar as $F$ in Figure \ref{Figure1}).